Krum Stoyanov

-Krum Stoyanov (Крум Стоянов; born 1 August 1991) is a Bulgarian footballer who plays as a defender for Etar Veliko Tarnovo.
+Krum Stoyanov (Крум Стоянов; born 1 August 1991) is a Bulgarian professional footballer who plays as a left-back for Svilengrad.

 Career

 Stoyanov made his A Group debut for Chernomorets Burgas on 24 March 2012 against Vidima-Rakovski Sevlievo.

 On 18 June 2015, Stoyanov joined Lokomotiv Plovdiv.
 He was in the regular starting lineup and played as left back in 27 league games during the 2015-16 season.

 Botev Plovdiv

 On 16 June 2016, Stoyanov made a surprising and controversial move to Lokomotiv's bitter rivals Botev Plovdiv.

 On 7 April 2017, he scored his first goal for Botev during the 7-1 win over Montana and received the award for man of the match.

 Dinamo Minsk

-Krum Stoyanov joined Dinamo Minsk in December 2017 but never took part in any official matches, playing only for the "B" team.
+Stoyanov joined Dinamo Minsk in December 2017 but never took part in any official matches, playing only for the "B" team.
 He was released in June 2018.

 Etar

-On 18 June 2018, Stoyanov signed a 2-year contract with Etar.
+On 18 June 2018, Stoyanov signed a two-year contract with Etar.